vinaykumartm1/Multimodal-System/README.md

 - **Model Enhancements:** Explore more advanced transformer architectures like RoBERTa or Longformer for improved performance on long documents.
 Implement advanced hyperparameter tuning for a more optimized model.

--**Expanded File Support:** Extend the system to process a wider range of document formats, including PDFs, CSVs, and other common business document types.
+- **Expanded File Support:** Extend the system to process a wider range of document formats, including PDFs, CSVs, and other common business document types.

--**Enhanced Evaluation:** Introduce a more comprehensive evaluation suite, including metrics like F1-score and a detailed confusion matrix, to better understand model performance.
+- **Enhanced Evaluation:** Introduce a more comprehensive evaluation suite, including metrics like F1-score and a detailed confusion matrix, to better understand model performance.

 - **Multilingual Support:** Adapt the system to handle documents in multiple languages by fine-tuning multilingual transformer models.